B1ohazard/Smyrna-Global-Outreach-Web-Application/README.md

 # Smyrna-Website
-Repo used for Smyrna Global Outreach Android application development
+Repo used for Smyrna Global Outreach Website development